codanaut/bobthebutler/README.md

 # Bob The Butler
 A general purpose / fun bot for Discord &amp; Telegram.

-All features are kept the same between both the discord and the telegram version.
+Most features are kept the same between both the discord and the telegram version.
 The only big difference being telegram does not have a radio module.

----

-# Discord
+## Discord

 The discord version of Bob The Butler.
 Works in servers and dm's.
 You will need to generate a bot token from the Discord Developer Portal to run your own version.

-## Self Host

-Once cloned you will need to create a token file called `token.secret` inside the discord folder and place your bots token in that file.

-You also need to create `geminiAI.secret` for the geminiAI to work.
-Same with `openAI.secret` if you want to use chatgpt instead.
+If you'd like to use the AI portion to be able to chat with Bob you need to get a token for Gemini (free) or openAI (subscription)

+The Gemini module is `enabled` by default and will need a key.

 ### Docker